 Please contact Administrator JoAnn Cox for details: admin [at] shirleyjacksonawards [dot] org

-We are currently open to submissions from editors and publishers for works first published in English in 2014.
-We will accept submissions until January 31, 2015.
+We are currently closed to submissions from editors and publishers for works first published in English in 2014.
+Watch this space for when we open to 2015 submissions.
 Please email admin at shirleyjacksonawards dot org with any questions.

 Complete eligibility guidelines can be found here.